vturrisi/solo-learn/README.md

 | W-MSE                   | ResNet18 |   400  | :heavy_check_mark: |      67.60     |     69.06       |      90.94     |      91.22      | [:link:](https://drive.google.com/drive/folders/1TxubagNV4z5Qs7SqbBcyRHWGKevtFO5l?usp=sharing) |

 :rocket: methods where hyperparameters were heavily tuned.

+:sleepy: ViT is very compute intensive and unstable, so we are slowly running larger architectures and with a larger batch size.
+Atm, total batch size is 128 and we needed to use float32 precision.
+If you want to contribute by running it, let us know!

 ### ImageNet